rashmi-fit/100-daysOf-Python_challenge/log.md

 Today's Progress:  I tried to code for math diagonally dominant function

 Thoughts: It feels good in progressing

 **Link to work:**

+**Day 58: 22nd June  Wednesday**

+Today's Progress:  I tried to code for math diagonally dominant function

+Thoughts: It feels good at progressing

+**Link to work:**

+**Day 59: 23rd June  Thursday**

+Today's Progress:  I tried to code for math diagonally dominant function for gauss seidel and gauss jacobi

+Thoughts: It feels good at progressing but still stuck in logic

+**Link to work:**

+**Day 60: 24th June  Saturday**

+Today's Progress:  I tried to code for heap data structure

+Thoughts: It feels good at progressing

+**Link to work:**